pfreemantlm/dev-standard/Platform/CampaignService.md

 ## uploadPlans

-Imports a spreadsheet of data into the given campaign, creating Placements and outlining their delivery and spend plans.
+Using the parameter `(campaignservice)uploadPlans` will import a spreadsheet of data into the given campaign, creating Placements and outlining their delivery and spend plans.
 There are also a number of optional attributes which can be provided to enhance Placement reporting and planning.

 Input data only requires a Campaign ID, but a CSV or XLS/XLSX media plan is also required.
 Example JSON input: